-Rutgers WPF is an international centre of expertise on Sexual and Reproductive Health and Rights founded and based in the Netherlands.
+Rutgers WPF is an international centre of expertise on Sexual and Reproductive Health and Rights (SRHR) founded and based in the Netherlands.
 Our research and many of our projects are carried out in the Netherlands and most primary and secondary schools here use our sexuality education packages.
-However, our expertise is applied worldwide.
-We support our partners internationally, across Europe, Africa, Asia, to improve sexual and reproductive health and the acceptance of sexual rights and gender equality in their countries.
+Our expertise is also applied worldwide.
+We support our partners internationally (across Europe, and in Africa, and Asia) to improve sexual and reproductive health and the acceptance of sexual rights and gender equality in their countries.
 We approach sensitive issues in a positive way and have gained a wealth of experience in making sexuality, and sexual and reproductive rights a topic of discussion within different cultural contexts.

-We supervise most of our international projects from our main office, working closely with our implementing partners and providing hands-on support when needed.
+We supervise most of our international projects from our head quarters, working closely with our implementing partners and providing hands-on support when needed.
 Currently, in Indonesia and Pakistan, our programmes and partnerships are so extensive that it has proved more efficient to maintain local offices there.
-After closing our field office in Vietnam in 2013, we are now working to open a new office in Uganda within a year.
+After closing our field office in Vietnam in 2013, we are now working towards opening a new office in Uganda within a year.

 We select our partners in Africa and Asia carefully.
 We prefer to liaise with local civil society and government organisations with experience working on Sexual and Reproductive Health and Rights.
 In some cases we work together with Dutch NGOs such as Oxfam and Simavi..

 Technical Advisors: Our Technical Advisors develop educational material, methods and training modules, based upon health education models.
 They are experts in a variety of specific fields and are regularly invited to speak at conferences and debates.

 Researchers: Our researchers (many from the field of psychology with a PhD) are nationally and internationally renowned for their research in the context of social sexology.
 They regularly publish articles in leading scientific journals.